 - Natural sources for key vitamins and minerals (fresh fruits and veggies)

 - No artificial additives like colors, flavors, or preservatives

 Be sure to check the feeding recommendations as well.
 Toy breed dog foods tend to be very calorie-dense anyway, but you want to make sure you don’t have to feed your Yorkie an unreasonably large portion to meet his nutritional needs.
-Make sure the kibble size is small as well.

 The Best Food for Yorkies